VictoriaShalabaeva/Accardo-Lab/README.md

           - fitting images with different dimensions and aspect rations in unique size container in cards.

       - Working with hero images, in particular the hero image on *Research* page and *Publications*.

+  - *Fixed bug*

+  All pages of the website had an additional white space that was causing a horizontal scrolling (on the right side of the window).

 ## Deployment